Louvivien/tradingapp/README.md

 cd client
 ```

-And the required packages for the client with:
+Install the required packages for the client with:
 ```sh
 npm install
 ```